marcoslucianops/DeepStream-Yolo/docs/YOLOv7.md

 --batch 4
 ```

-**NOTE**: If you are using DeepStream 5.1, remove the `--dynamic` arg and use opset 12 or lower.
+**NOTE**: If you are using the DeepStream 5.1, remove the `--dynamic` arg and use opset 12 or lower.
 The default opset is 12.

 ```
 --opset 12